 The output array has the same spatial size as the input.
-In order to satisfy this, $W_h$ and $W_t$ must be square matrices.
+In order to satisfy this, W_h and W_t must be square matrices.

-- in\out\size (int) Dimension of input and output vectors. - nobias (bool) If True, then this function does not use the bias. - activate Activation function of plain array. tanh is also available. - init\Wh (2-D array) Initial weight value of plain array.
-If None, the default initializer is used.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - init\bh $(1-D \ array)$ Initial bias value of plain array.
-If None, then $b_h$ is initialized to zero.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - init\Wt (2-D array) Initial weight value of transform array.
-If None, the default initializer is used.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - init\bt (1-D array) Initial bias value of transform array.
-Default value is -1 vector.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+- in_out_size (int) Dimension of input and output vectors. - nobias (bool) If True, then this function does not use the bias. - activate Activation function of plain array. tanh is also available. - init_Wh (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - init_bh (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1. - init_Wt (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - init_bt (initializer) Initializer to initialize the bias.
+If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1.
 Negative value is recommended by the author of the paper. (e.g. -1, -3, ...).